 Sun Life is a supporter of the Task Force on Climate-related Financial Disclosures, and a member of the United Nations Environment Programme Finance Initiative and the Canadian Council for Clean Capitalism.
 We also support and participate in several other sustainability-related forums, meetings and discussions with a range of external stakeholders.
-Sun Life ranked among the 2019 Global 100 Most Sustainable Corporations in the World.
-This was the 10th consecutive year Sun Life was named to the ranking, and we were the only Canadian insurance company to appear on the list, ranked ahead of all other insurance companies.
+Sun Life ranked among the 2020 Global 100 Most Sustainable Corporations in the World.
+This was the 11th consecutive year Sun Life was named to the ranking, and we were the only North American insurance company to appear on the list.
 Sun Life was also included on the Dow Jones Sustainability Index - North America, and continues to be a constituent in the FTSE4Good Index.